WILSON HARBOR YACHT RACING ASSOCIATION

 The Two Turns Penalty specified in RRS 44.1 and 44.2 is modified to be one turn, including one tack and one gybe.

 Boats intending to protest shall inform the R/C of the sail numbers and/or boat names of the boats to be protested via hail or VHF channel 68 before leaving the course area, or if that is impossible, insure that the R/C is informed after it arrives ashore.

 The low-point scoring system of RRS Appendix A, including RRS A9, shall apply for each series.
-Each boat’s total score for a series shall be the sum of her best three races for that series (this modifies RRS A2).
+Each boat’s total score for a series shall be the sum of her best FOUR races for that series (this modifies RRS A2).
 The boat with the lowest series score wins the series.
-If fewer than 3 races are completed for that series, her score will be the sum of her scores in all completed races.
+If fewer than 4 races are completed for that series, her score will be the sum of her scores in all completed races.

-In the event that a competitor is assigned as race committee for a given race, the race committee’s boat will be scored as the average of her two best other race scores for that series in which she served as committee.
-R/C will be scored on completed races in their division.
-For this race the R/C boat will be considered to have competed.
+In the event that a competitor is assigned as race committee for a given race, the race committee’s boat will be scored as the average of their scores for completed races after drops are applied, minimum of 2 races.
+If the race is cancelled or abandoned r/c will not receive a score.